seangaaab/Multi-Agentic-AI-Workshop/README.md

 * **Model strings:** Replace `"gemini-2.5-flash"` with your provider/model (e.g., `"openai:gpt-4o-mini"`, `"anthropic:claude-3-5-sonnet-latest"`) and set the correct API key environment variable.
 * **Streaming:** `run_stream` yields final text chunks.
 If you need full event-by-event control, use the async `.run()` API and inspect messages/events.
 * **Unions:** When using unions or output functions, parameterize `Agent[DepsT, OutputT]` and use `# type: ignore[valid-type]` if your type checker complains on `output_type=`.
-* **MCP:** Use stdio for local subprocess servers; use Streamable HTTP for network servers.
+* **MCP:** FastMCP provides pure-Python MCP servers.
+Use stdio for local subprocess servers; use Streamable HTTP for network servers.
 Add `tool_prefix` if multiple MCP servers expose identically named tools.
 * **Guardrails:** `UsageLimits` prevents runaway loops and caps tokens/tool calls.
 For resiliency, add Tenacity retries to your own tools or HTTP calls.
 * **Repro:** Commit your `uv.lock` to pin dependency versions for the workshop.